etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

     - *Name*: The name of the tool.
 It is the name that will be shown in the Copilot UI.
     - *Description*: The description of the tool.
 It is a description of what the tool does.
 The same description must be used as for the tool class.
     - *Module*: The module where the tool is located.
 This field is a reference to the module that we have created in the first step.
+    - *JSON Info*: Contains a JSON descrition of the tool.
+This field is automatically filled when the tool is synchronized.

+    The last step is get the Tool parameter information from the tool class.
+This information is used to create the parameters in the App.
+To do so, we have to execute the button "Sync Tool Structure" in the *Copilot Tool* window.
+This process will load the description and the "JSON Info" fields of the tool.
+This data is get from the tool class.

+    !!!
+Warning Before Sync Tool Structure
+        Is mandatory to have copilot running and the tool loaded in the copilot container.
+If the tool is not loaded, the process will not retrieve the tool parameters.

     ![how-to-create-copilot-tools.png](../..//assets/developer-guide/etendo-copilot/how-to-create-copilot-tools.png)